diginsight/telemetry/HOWTO - Make your application flow observable.md

 <br>

 # USE STATIC METHODS WHERE ILogger logger IS NOT AVAILABLE
-When `ILogger logger` member is not available you can use static methods instead of ILogger extension methods.
+When `ILogger logger` member is not available we can use static methods instead of ILogger extension methods.

-the above MethodScope can be defined with the following syntax:
+The above `method scope` example can be defined with the following syntax:
 ```c#
 private async Task ctlMain_InitializedAsync(object sender, EventArgs e)
 {